 1. ENERGY CONSUMPTION

 Our energy use involves the amount of natural resources we use every day.
 Natural resources, like oil, are not renewable.
-Our energy use also effects other aspects of our environment like carbon pollution and global warming.
+Our energy use also affects other aspects of our environment like carbon pollution and global warming.
 Some tips to reduce our energy use include:

 2. WATER USE